LIST OF PLACES:I–Z

 Jesus may have been referring to the large white tombs when he likened the Pharisees to white sepulchers (Matt.
 23:27)

-Fortified city of importance during the Kingdom of Judah | Located southwest of Jerusalem and west of Hebron
+Fortified ancient city southwest of Jerusalem and west of Hebron

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps